The History of Modern Marriage

 Introduction to Modern American Marriage

-Today in the United States marriage is generally defined as a willful union between a man and a woman, ideally based on love.
+Today in the United States marriage is generally defined as a willful union between two individuals, ideally based on love.
 Where did this standard come from?
 How many of us realize that marriage as we know it started as a form of human ownership?
 And what does that mean to marriage today?
 How has it evolved?

 Marriage Enters the Legal World